Hearing Aid Repairs

 How to repair your hearing aid

-Lawrence Hearing Aid Center is a full-service hearing aid clinic and can handle any hearing repair of any make or model.
+Lawrence Hearing Aid Center is a full-service hearing aid clinic and can handle any hearing repair of brand new or refurbished hearing aids, any make or model.
 Pricing is dependent on the age, condition, and type of repair work needed.

 If you believe that your hearing instruments are in need of repair or if you are just not hearing as well as you think you should please call and schedule an appointment today!